ProfessorNavigator/mylibrary/README.md

 `meson setup -Dbuildtype=release build`\
 `ninja -C build install`

-If everything was correct, you can find mylibrary.exe file in `msys_folder/mingw_folder/bin`.
-Icon to create desktop shortcut can be found in `msys_folder/mingw_folder/share/icons/hicolor/256x256/apps/mylibrary.ico` path.
+If everything was correct, you can find mylibrary.exe file in `msys_dir/mingw_dir/bin`.
+Icon to create desktop shortcut can be found in `msys_dir/mingw_dir/share/icons/hicolor/256x256/apps/mylibrary.ico` path.

 ## Dependencies

 MyLibrary uses meson building system, so to build it from source you need meson and ninja.\
-Also you need [gtkmm-4.0](http://www.gtkmm.org/),  [libzip](https://libzip.org/), [icu](https://icu.unicode.org/) (version >= 69), and [libgcrypt](https://www.gnupg.org/software/libgcrypt/).
+Also you need [gtkmm-4.0](http://www.gtkmm.org/), [gmp](https://gmplib.org/), [poppler](https://poppler.freedesktop.org/), [DjVuLibre](https://djvu.sourceforge.net/), [libzip](https://libzip.org/), [icu](https://icu.unicode.org/) (version >= 69), and [libgcrypt](https://www.gnupg.org/software/libgcrypt/).
 All libraries must have headers (for building), so if you use for example Debian Linux, you need ...-dev versions of packages.

 ## Usage

 It is simple.
 Just create collection (see proper menu item), search book and open it (right mouse click on book).
-Book will be opened in default system `.fb2`/`.epub` file reader.
-Also you can create book-marks (right mouse click on book) and read it later (proper menu item).
+Book will be opened in default system file reader proper to each type of file.
+Also you can create book-marks (right mouse click on book) and read it later.
 Book can be removed from collection, added to collection or copied to any path you want.
+You can refresh collection, remove it, export or import collection database.
+Also you can manual edit database entries.

 ## License